Football refereeing in England: Levels

-Referees at level 5 are promoted to level 4 if they apply for further promotion, and during the season averaging a mark of 73 or more through assessments, referee a minimum of 20 matches at a suitable level and act as an assistant referee in 5 matches of the same standing.
-The FA also mandate a fitness test whereby they must complete a minimum distance of 2600m over a continuous running period of 12 minutes, followed by a sprint test of two 50m sprints each in 7.5 seconds or less.
-Level 5 referees are able to act as assistant referee in supply league matches- as are level 7/6 officials. (e.g. the Spartan League).
+Referees at level 5 are promoted to level 4 if they apply for further promotion, officiate a minimum of 15 matches as a referee and 10 matches as an assistant referee at suitable competitions, and achieve an average observation mark of 70 or greater.
+The FA also mandate a fitness test whereby they must complete an interval run, followed by a sprint test of two 50m sprints each in 7.5 seconds or less.
+The interval run consists of forty sets of 75m runs (maximum 17 seconds) and 25m recovery walks (maximum 22 seconds).
+Level 5 referees are able to act as assistant referee in supply league matches - as are level 7/6 officials (e.g. the Spartan League).
 Level 4 referees referee supply league matches, but also take on the role of assistant referees in contributory league matches (e.g. the Isthmian League and the Northern Premier League).
 Referees promoted to level 3 continue in contributory leagues and also act as assistant referees in panel leagues (Conference National, Conference North and Conference South).
 After 3 continuous seasons as a level 3 (assuming they have not already secured further promotion), referees are asked to choose a pathway which is either continue as a referee or become a specialist assistant referee (which comes with the greatly improved chance to officiate at the highest level as an assistant).
 A referee at level 3 who elects to remain as a referee after three seasons will therefore not be considered for promotion as an assistant and will only be able to assist on the National League or equivalent.
 A level 3 referee who has already secured promotion to level 2 as an assistant referee would therefore relinquish this position if they elected to follow the referee pathway.